multitheftauto/mtasa-blue/CONTRIBUTING.md

 4. Use the body to explain what and why vs. how

-**Follow up (addendum) commits should refer to the previous commit.** Do this by including the previous commit SHA and a summarised commit message in the new commit message.
+**Follow up (addendum) commits should refer to the previous commit.** Do this by including the previous commit-identifier SHA and a summarised commit message in the new commit message.
 Doing this will help identify related commits if they are viewed at a later date.

-**Try to keep PRs small — they should be about one thing.** you do multiple things in one PR, it's hard to review.
-If you're fixing stuff as you go, you might want to make atomic commits and then cherry-pick those commits into separate branches, leaving the PR clean.
+**Try to keep pull requests small — they should be about one thing.** you do multiple things in one pull request, it's hard to review.
+If you're fixing stuff as you go, you might want to make atomic commits and then cherry-pick those commits into separate branches, leaving the pull request clean.

 **Read the ["Code Review"] guide** for more guidelines about the code review process.